hubotio/hubot/docs/scripting.md

 ## Listener Middleware API

 Although internal data structures are exposed, not all properties on the objects are considered part of the supported API.
 Below are the supported properties and usage information for each of the arguments middleware receives.

-- `robot`
-  - all parts of the standard robot API are included in the middleware API

 - `context`
   - `listener`